Pre-requisites: Kubernetes, Docker

 Docker is a platform for containerization, while Kubernetes manages containers for numerous container runtimes.
 There are various container runtimes supported by Kubernetes.
 Some are

 Container package application software with their dependencies in order to abstract from the infrastructure it runs on.
 Now containers basically offer a logical packaging mechanism in which applications can be abstracted from the environment in which they actually run.
 Now, this decoupling allows container-based applications to be deployed easily and consistently regardless the target environment is a private data center, the public cloud even a developer’s personal laptop.

 What is Kubernetes?

-Kubernetes is a container management system developed in the Google platform.
+Kubernetes is a container management system developed in the Google platform(GO Language).
 It helps you to manage a containerized application in various types of physical, virtual, and cloud environments.
 Google Kubernetes is a highly flexible tool to deliver even complex applications consistently.
-Applications run on clusters of 100 to 1000 of individual services.
+Applications run on clusters of 100 to 1000 individual services.

 It has a tremendous amount of features which are as follows.

-- Automation: For instance, Kubernetes will control for you with servable host the container how it will be launched.
+- Automation: For instance, Kubernetes will control for you with a servable host of the container that will be launched.

 - Additional services: It provides additional features as well as the management of containers, Kubernetes offers security networking & storage services.